terrisgit/K-9ModernCppStarter/README.md

 [Abseil](https://abseil.io) is currently the best way to write modern C++ that works on older versions of gcc. [nlohmann/json](https://github.com/nlohmann/json) is the best JSON parser for C++ today.
 [GoogleTest](https://github.com/google/googletest) is similarly the best of breed for unit testing and mocking.

-This start project is derived from the [Abseil Bazel QuickStart](https://abseil.io/docs/cpp/quickstart).
+This project is derived from the [Abseil Bazel QuickStart](https://abseil.io/docs/cpp/quickstart).
 It is named 'k9' because I was thinking about dogs.

 # License